 They were all physically active young men, and were members of varsity table tennis, baseball, basketball, soccer, and swimming teams.

-Over the years, the Tabata Protocol label has been watered down, often being applied to any form of training that involves short 20-seconds of activity separated by 10 seconds of rest.
+Over the years, the Tabata Protocol label has been watered down, often being applied to any form of training that involves 20 seconds of work separated by 10 seconds of rest.

 Don’t be taken in.